zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

  - `SST_ENABLE_PARTIAL_ASSET_RW`: this flag allows to enable/disable the
    partial asset RW manipulation at compile time.
 The partial asset manipulation is allowed by default.
+ - `SST_ROLLBACK_PROTECTION`: this flag allows to enable/disable rollback
+   protection in secure storage service.
+This flag takes effect only if the target has non-volatile counters and `SST_ENCRYPTION` flag is on.

 --------------